 The Fund Company identifies and measures the carbon footprint of its funds on an annual basis.
 An external, independent party (ISS ESG) performs the calculations in cooperation with the managers of each fund and in accordance with Swedish Investment Fund Association’s Guidance for Fund Management Companies’ Reporting on Funds’ Carbon Footprints.
 The metric that the Investment Fund Association recommends that its member companies use illustrates each fund’s carbon intensity.
 A low figure means that the fund has extensively invested in companies whose businesses produce low emissions in relation to their revenue.
 To enable assessment of each fund’s reported figures, we also disclose the figure for a comparable index or index fund.

-A complete report of our funds’ carbon footprints is provided on our Sustainability page, in Swedish only.
+A complete report of our funds’ carbon footprints is provided on our Sustainablity page (in Swedish only).

 Our methods